Mic92/blog/content/posts/nixos-tests.md

 ```

 Note that running the nixos test this way will also potentially allow the
-virtual machine to access the internet.
-This might make some services work that
+virtual machine to access the internet, which may make some services work that
-where failing before in the nix build sandbox.
+were failing before in the nix build sandbox.
+Inside the REPL, you can type out
-Inside the REPL we can type out the python commands where defining in `testScript` before.
+the python commands defined in `testScript`, but you will get intermediate
-However we will get intermediate feedback and code completion for faster iteration cycles:
+feedback and code completion for faster iteration cycles.

+For example:

 ```
 >>> node1.wait_for_unit("hello-world-server")
 ```

-The API of the test driver also gives us direct shell access.
+The API of the test driver also gives you direct shell access.
 The function
-`<yourmachine>.shell_interact()` gives access to a shell running inside the
+`<yourmachine>.shell_interact()` gives you access to a shell running inside the
 guest.
-Replace `<yourmachine` with the name of a virtual machine defined in the
+Replace `<yourmachine>` with the name of a virtual machine defined in the
-the test i.e. `node1`:
+test, i.e. `node1`.

+This is how the article ends:

 ```py
 >>> node1.shell_interact()